Felon

 • debridement

-• avoid violating flexor sheath or DIP joint to avoid spread into these spaces
+• avoid violating flexor sheath or DIP joint to prevent spread into these spaces

 • break up septa to decompress infection and prevent compartment syndrome of fingertip